lwthompson2/pyramid/docs/smooth-demo/README.md

 The trials will update every few seconds as trials occur (in `gui` mode Pyramid can simulate delay while reading from data files.)

+# TODO: add a signal normalizer as a trials collecter.
+# TODO: show a screen grab of the normalized signal from an HDF5 viewer.